Emma Hughes

 Arbitration and Related Court Applications

-- Junior counsel in an LCIA arbitration culminating in a 3-week evidentiary hearing involving multiple parties and allegations of breaches of trust, dishonest assistance and unlawful means conspiracy (led by Bajul Shah (XXIV Old Buildings)) (2020 – 2021).
+- LCIA arbitration involving multiple parties and allegations of breaches of trust, dishonest assistance and unlawful means conspiracy (led by Bajul Shah) (2020 – 2021).

-- Junior counsel in an LCIA arbitration concerning claims and counterclaims arising out of contracts for the manufacture of electronic components for flight refuelling systems (2019 – 2021).
+- LCIA arbitration concerning claims and counterclaims arising out of contracts for the manufacture of electronic components for flight refuelling systems (2019 – 2021).

-- Junior counsel in nine consolidated claims involving international parties and a suite of contracts for the manufacture and supply of aerospace components, under the LCIA rules (led by Steven Thompson KC and Hugh Miall) (2020 – 2022).
+- Nine consolidated claims under the LCIA Rules involving international parties and a suite of contracts for the manufacture and supply of aerospace components, under the LCIA rules (led by Steven Thompson KC and Hugh Miall) (2020 – 2022).

-- Emma also has experience of applications to court under sections 67 – 69 of the Arbitration Act 1996.
+- Emma also has experience of applications to court under sections 32 (court determination as to the tribunal’s jurisdiction), and 67 – 69 (challenges to award) of the Arbitration Act 1996.

 - Prior to commencing pupillage, Emma was selected to represent Gray’s Inn at The Willem C. Vis International Commercial Arbitration Moot involving questions relating to arbitrator appointments and the ICSID and UNICITRAL arbitral rules.
 As well as appearing as an advocate at the final hearing in Vienna, Emma represented Gray’s Inn at the White & Case Vis pre-Moot in London.